washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 In order to travel with equipment from SSP, a skipper must receive a travel rig rating from a Windsurf Chief.
 This rating covers how to travel with equipment in a vehicle and ensures that the skipper has adequate ability and equipment to safely transport windsurf gear.
 A skipper with a travel rig rating may also transport the equipment of other skippers or others for supervised sailing/classes.

-#### Equipment Checkout and Fee

-A checkout fee applies to windsurf and wetsuit equipment that is not returned within a single day.
-Beginner boards and beginner sail rig equipment cannot be checked out in an overlapping time period with windsurf classes, socials, and other club events.
-The Kona's and other longboards, shortboards, and foil board are free from beginner board restrictions.

 ### Windsurf Captain Rating

 #### Requirements